Atmospheric Temperature Profiles

 Overview

-The Thermodynamics.TemperatureProfiles module provides pre-defined atmospheric temperature profiles for testing and validation purposes, and to be used as reference states in atmosphere models.
-These profiles represent idealized atmospheric conditions commonly used in climate modeling and thermodynamic testing.
+The Thermodynamics.TemperatureProfiles module provides pre-defined atmospheric temperature profiles for testing and validation, and as reference states in atmosphere models.
+These profiles represent idealized atmospheric conditions used in climate modeling and testing.

 Available Profiles